Ensemble Time-Dependent Density Functional Theory

-As $w_i>w_j$ and $\Omega_{ji}>0$ (assuming no degeneracies), $Y_\bfw (s)$ vanishes only if every $\delta V_{ij} (s)$ in the sum does.
-Moreover, we can add a small but infinite set of weights to states above $M$, and take their weights to zero at the end of the calculation.
+As $w_i>w_j$ and $\Omega_{ji}>0$ (assuming no degeneracies), $Y_\bfw (s)$ vanishes only if every $\delta V_{ij} (s)$ in the sum does. \kim{ Therefore, we add} a small but infinite set of weights to states above $M$, and take their weights to zero at the end of the calculation.
 Then $Y_\bfw (s)$ = 0 only if $\delta v(\br,s)$ is uniform, QED.
 This proof generalizes Ref.~\cite{PriGraBur-PRL-16} to any non-increasing weights and that of Ref.~\cite{vanLeeuwen1999} to $\bfw\neq0$.

-Degeneracies couple subspaces to each other, resulting in $\Omega_{km}=0$ and a non-trivial zero density response~\cite{Giesbertz2015,PriGraBur-PRL-16}.
-As in Ref.~\cite{PriGraBur-PRL-16}, we assume at least $Q$ points outside the nodal hypersurface of the degenerate subspace within the $3N$ dimensional general space, where $Q$ is the number of degeneracies, ensuring that $\delta v(\mathbf{r},s)$ does not depend on $\mathbf{r}$.
+\kim{ Degeneracies} couple subspaces to each other, resulting in $\Omega_{km}=0$ and a non-trivial zero density response~\cite{Giesbertz2015,PriGraBur-PRL-16}.
+As in Ref.~\cite{PriGraBur-PRL-16}, we assume at least $Q$ points outside the nodal hypersurface of the degenerate subspace within the $3N$ dimensional general space, where $Q$ is the number of degeneracies, ensuring that $\delta v(\mathbf{r},s)$ does not depend on $\mathbf{r}$. { Degeneracies also limit which variations are linear, so that $\chi_{\textbf{w}}$ is not a proper functional derivative for all perturbations.
+This is a general issue even in standard LRTDDFT.
+Nevertheless, Eq.~\eqref{eq:nwxw} remains valid for those variations for which linear response is well defined~\cite{vanLeeuwen2003}.}

 {\bf Formalism:} From now on, we will switch towards the more common Fourier-transformed version instead of Laplace transformed one, because in practice the differences are not relevant.
 However, the proof holds only for Laplace transformable potentials.
 Explicitly